 A text mining analysis on SOPs for IIM MBA admissions

 I recently participated in the interviewing process for IIM Bangalore for admissions to their PGDM course.
 As part of the selection process, the candidates are required to submit a statement of purpose which is reviewed by the interviewer before the interview.
-I found reading these SOPs a gruelling task, as taxing as say, reading legal documentation or technical writing.
-They were filled with jargon and clichés, and were all horribly alike.
+I found reading these SOPs a grueling task, as taxing as say, reading legal documentation or technical writing.
+They were filled with jargon and clichés and were all horribly alike.
 I subsequently wrote an article to educate MBA aspirants on how to differentiate themselves in front of the interview panel.
 You can read the article here.

 A lot of MBA aspirants have shared their SOPs with me for feedback and so I decided to do some text mining on a set of 50 SOPs to draw some insights for the readers.

 Here is a cloud of most commonly used terms in the SOPs.
 The size and the color of the phrases are indicative of their frequency.